jpedroribeiro/FunWithBrowserAPIs/README.md

 ## Speech Recognition 📝

-In [this demo](speechrecognition/) we show how to use SpeedRecognition interface to simulate a dictation feature.
+In [this demo](speechrecognition/) we show how to use SpeedRecognition interface to simulate a dictation feature and an extra button that performs a search on the VoucherCodes.co.uk website.

 ## Speech Synthesis 🗣